IBM-Cloud/tf-bluemix-ssh-key/README.md

 This is not a module, it is a terraform configuration that can be cloned or forked to be used and/or modified with the IBM Cloud terraform binary locally, or it can be used with the [IBM Cloud Schematics](https://github.com/IBM-Bluemix/schematics-onboarding) service.

 # Usage with Terraform Binary on your local workstation
-Variables can be defined or overwritten using `terraform.tfvars`.
-Currently `public_key` is being defined and overwritten (you should ideally supply your own `public_key` material).

 You will need to [Setup up IBM Cloud provider credentials](#setting-up-provider-credentials), please see the section titled "[Setting up Provider Credentials](#setting-up-provider-credentials)" for help.

 Additionally you will need the IBM Terraform binary.
 You can obtain this binary by visiting [github.com/IBM-Bluemix/schematics-onboarding](https://github.com/IBM-Bluemix/schematics-onboarding#ibm-bluemix-schematics-service-on-boarding).